wintercms/docs/console-asset-compilation.md

 <a name="registering-plugins"></a>
 ### Registering plugins

-To register front-end assets to be compiled through Mix in your plugin, you can use the `System\Classes\MixAssets` class to register the package.
+To register frontend assets to be compiled through Mix in your plugin, you can use the `System\Classes\MixAssets` class to register the package.
 The following code can be added to your [`Plugin.php`](../plugin/registration) registration file's `boot()` method to register a callback method that registers the package when asset compilation is processed:

 ```php
 public function boot()